CluckeyMcCormick/fictional-guacamole/README.md

 At this point, running or compiling the project is the same as any other Godot project - a tutorial on that exceeds the scope of this document.

+One other quick note - we make use of an addon called **Qodot** that allows us to build levels/assets in a Quake level editor called *TrenchBroom*.
+These maps are loaded into Godot through nodes `QodotMap`s, which you can find scattered throughout the various scenes.
+However, to load these maps and rebuild them, you need to specify the FULL SYSTEM file path in each scene.
+And I doubt your exact file path matches mine.
+So you'll need to change that if you're trying to rebuild scenes or something.

 ## Licensing
 Unless otherwise stated (typically through a `.license` file), all the code and assets are distributed under the MIT license.